john-manack/youtube_curator_squad/README.md

 # YouTube Curator - Backend Project

+## Summary

-Allows user to search YouTube for videos on a topic, bookmark their favorite videos, tag videos based on the topic, search teh local databases based on the tags, and more!
+Allows user to search YouTube for videos on a topic, bookmark their favorite videos, tag videos based on the topic, search the local databases based on the tags, and more!
+Allows user to register, login, and logout.

-Technologies:
+## Technologies

-* Node
+* Node.js
 * Express
+* PostgreSQL
+* HTML
+* CSS
+* Express ES6 Template Engine
+* Express session
-* PostreSQL
+* Pg-promise

-Developers:
+## Developers

 * Patrick Collins
 * Kurtis Garcia